-Join Paul F. Aubin for an in-depth discussion in this video Discovering the origin points, part of Managing Location Coordinates with Revit.
+Join Paul F. Aubin for an in-depth discussion in this video Discovering the origin points, part of Revit: Managing Location Coordinates.

 - A common question that new users ask when looking at Revit for the first time is, does Revit actually have an origin point?
 Now, this is a pretty logical question, especially if you're coming from other computer software, like AutoCAD or other CAD software like that where, not only do those programs have an origin point, but they're also very obvious on screen.
 You can see a grid and it's highlighted visually, and you can actually type in "0,0" into an interface somewhere and move objects directly to those locations.
 Well, the answer to the basic question, does Revit have an origin point, is yes, absolutely.